-Now that you've chosen what name you want the public to know you as, and now that you know whether your domain name will point to your SMU site or to your externally hosted site, it's time to register your domain and set it up.
+Now that you've chosen what name you want the public to know you as, and now that you know whether your domain name will point to your SMU site or to your externally hosted site, it's time to register and set up your domain.
 Don't worry, it's not that expensive.
 It can get a little technical, but we're here to help.
 (This step can be done before step #2, but if you do choose to host externally, it's best to register your domain and host your website with the same company.)
-Read more about domain name registration and setup.

-Your friends want to see pictures of your dog.
-Your artistic followers want to see your work.
+Your friends want to see pictures of your dog, but your artistic followers want to see your work.
 And your friends are trusted people you know, while your fans might be strangers you've never met.
 It's time to think about how to keep those two worlds separate.
 Use your professional name, get your friends to like your Page, and start posting photos and inviting people to events.
-Read more about social media usage and privacy as an artist.

 Just because everything is launched doesn't mean it's done.
 Keep coming back.
 Make improvements.
 Show off your latest work.
 Keep your audience engaged!
 Launching is just the first step toward a successful online presence.